opensearch-project/documentation-website/_im-plugin/ism/error-prevention/index.md

 # ISM error prevention

 Error prevention validates ISM actions before they are performed to avoid actions from failing.
-It also discloses more information from the action validation results in the response of the [Index Explain API]({{site.url}}{{site.baseurl}}/im-plugin/ism/api/#explain-index).
+It also outputs additional information from the action validation results in the response of the [Index Explain API]({{site.url}}{{site.baseurl}}/im-plugin/ism/api/#explain-index).
 Validation rules and troubleshooting of each action are listed below.

 ---